Getting Startedlink

 Basic ZDljNDUxMTM0OWRkNGI4NjoxZjZmMmQxNjEzNjU4ODhhMTk0MzE2MGNjZGI4ZDk2OA==

-API secret regenerationlink
+API secret regeneration

-Note: When you regenerate your API secret, your previous API secret will stop working immediately.
+NOTE: When you regenerate your API secret, your previous API secret will stop working immediately.
 Make sure that won't affect your system before you generate a new secret.

 This action will instantly replace your API secret key with a new one.

-Request content typelink
+Request content type

 Fivetran Public API only accepts requests with the Content-Type: application/json